-- In March 2011, 100 civilians were killed and injured when at least six 81mm mortar shells hit Abobo, a densely populated area of Abidjan City, Côte d'Ivoire.
-The shelling also damaged vital infrastructure including a marketplace and a bus station. - In Misrata, Libya, some 3,000 people were reported killed or injured by mortar and rocket fire over two months in Spring 2011.
-Reuters reported that over 100 rockets had been fired into Misrata on a single day in April.
-Alongside civilian casualties, the sustained bombardment damaged and destroyed Misrata's infrastructure including factories and food industry plants, residential areas, the hospital, and the port.
-UN OCHA reported that humanitarian access was severely limited, especially as ships were prevented from docking, and that medical facilities were overwhelmed. - On 14 January 2022, UN OHCHR reported that over 100 civilians had been killed and 75 injured in airstrikes in Tigray during the first two weeks of the year.
-The deadliest airstrike hit Dedebit IDP camp on 7 January, killing at least 59 people and wounding some 30 more.
-The UN warned that airstrikes in Tigray had affected fuel and food supplies, stymied humanitarian access and created a 'de-facto blockade'.
+- In March 2011, 100 civilians were killed and injured when at least six 81mm mortar shells hit Abobo, a densely populated area of Abidjan City, Côte d'Ivoire.9 The shelling also damaged vital infrastructure including a marketplace and a bus station. - In Misrata, Libya, some 3,000 people were reported killed or injured by mortar and rocket fire over two months in Spring 2011.10 Reuters reported that over 100 rockets had been fired into Misrata on a single day in April.11 Alongside civilian casualties, the sustained bombardment damaged and destroyed Misrata's infrastructure including factories and food industry plants, residential areas, the hospital, and the port.
+UN OCHA reported that humanitarian access was severely limited, especially as ships were prevented from docking, and that medical facilities were overwhelmed.12